Patsy Cline

 March 5, 1963

 WELCOME !
-As Patsy would say: Sit right down and make yourself to home!
+As Patsy would say: Hoss, Come on in, sit right down and make yourself to home!

 Meet the Author